erecica/factorial-calc/README.md

 For a detailed overview of the infrastructure created, you can check this [Cloudfromation visual](app/assets/Cloudformation-visual.png)

 The resources are defined within the file [lib/factorial-calc-stack.ts](lib/factorial-calc-stack.ts).
-The CDK create all the necessary resources that are needed.
+The CDK create all the necessary resources.

 ---